1. Name and contact information of the data controller and of the company’s data protection officer Data controller

 We also process your personal data for the purposes of gathering statistics and conducting market research for our own purposes.
 By analysing this data we hope to gain insights that can help us to further improve the trade show, to adjust the organisation of the trade show to your needs and wishes, and to keep the framework programme interesting and relevant for visitors.
 Data processing for the purpose of advertising and marketing by the data controller

 We also process your personal data for our own advertising and marketing purposes.
 This refers, in particular, to the storage and use of your data with regard to future Research & Results trade show events/dates and to promote our trade journal of the same name.
 Since we know from statistical surveys that many participants visit the trade show every three years, rather than annually, we process your data for these purposes for three years after the end of the last Research & Results trade show for which you have registered.
-Further data processing over the course of the trade show and passing on data to exhibitors
+Further data processing over the course of the trade show and passing on data to exhibitors, lead tracking by the exhibitor and joint responsibility with us

 During the trade fair, visitors and exhibitors often exchange business cards and other forms of contact information.
 Establishing contacts in this way is expressly desired, but it does not lead to any data processing on our part.
 Data processing through image capturing and video recordings